Miami bass

-Miami bass (also known as booty music or booty bass) is a subgenre of hip hop music that became popular in the 1980s and 1990s.
-The use of drums from the Roland TR-808, sustained kick drum, heavy bass, raised dance tempos, and frequently sexually explicit lyrical content differentiate it from other hip hop subgenres.
+Miami bass (also known as booty music or booty bass) is a subgenre of hip-hop that became popular in the 1980s and 1990s.
+The use of drums from the Roland TR-808, sustained kick drum, heavy bass, raised dance tempos, and frequently sexually explicit lyrical content differentiate it from other hip-hop subgenres.
 Music author Richie Unterberger has characterized Miami bass as using rhythms with a "stop-start flavor" and "hissy" cymbals with lyrics that "reflected the language of the streets, particularly Miami's historically black neighborhoods such as Liberty City, Goulds, and Overtown".

-Despite Miami bass never having consistent mainstream acceptance, early national media attention in the 1980s resulted in a profound impact on the development of hip hop, dance music, and pop.
+Despite Miami bass never having consistent mainstream acceptance, early national media attention in the 1980s resulted in a profound impact on the development of hip-hop, dance music, and pop.

 History

 1980s origins

 During the 1980s, the focus of Miami bass tended to be on DJs and record producers, rather than individual performers.
 Record labels such as Pandisc, HOT Records, 4-Sight Records and Skyywalker Records released much material of the genre.
 Unterberger has referred to James (Maggotron) McCauley (also known as DXJ, Maggozulu Too, Planet Detroit and Bass Master Khan) as the "father of Miami bass", a distinction McCauley denies, choosing to confer that status on producer Amos Larkins.

 DJ Kurtis Mantronik (Mantronix) was a key influence on Miami bass.
 In particular, Mantronik's single "Bass Machine" (1986), featuring rap vocals by T La Rock, was pivotal to the development of Miami bass.

 MC ADE's "Bass Rock Express", with music and beats produced by Amos Larkins, is often credited as being the first Miami bass record to gain underground popularity on an international scale.

 The single "Throw The D" by the group 2 Live Crew in 1986 gave a permanent blueprint to how future Miami bass songs were written and produced.